-- Consult with the technology coordinator, and confirm that all of the student testing devices meet the technical specifications. - Designate appropriate testing locations (see guidance in the Principal's Administration Manual). - Ensure technology staff have set up, installed, and configured all necessary software. - Train all staff involved in the Infrastructure Trial. - Identify all students who will participate in the Infrastructure Trial.
+- Consult with the technology coordinator, and confirm that all of the student testing devices meet the technical specifications. - Designate appropriate testing locations (see guidance in the Principal's Administration Manual). - Ensure technology staff have set up, installed, and configured all necessary software. - Train all staff involved in the Infrastructure Trial.
+There are two Infrastructure Trial training modules: one for technology coordinators and one for test coordinators and test administrators.
+The modules are located on the MCAS Resource Center and can be used in conjunction with this guide to prepare staff for the Infrastructure Trial. - Identify all students who will participate in the Infrastructure Trial.
 A trial can be conducted with any number of students, but it is recommended that you include the maximum number of students you expect to be testing at the same time so that your trial approximates the anticipated load on your network. - Have students practice TestNav navigation and tools by using the tutorial found at mcas.pearsonsupport.com/student/. - Districts with a district test coordinator should inform their schools whether there will be a district schedule for administering the Infrastructure Trial.

-II.
+III.
 Using the PearsonAccess^{next} Training Site